aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 - **Do I need a license for production?** Yes, a commercial license is required (free trial available)
 - **Can I group features by any attribute?** Yes – set the `ObjectNameAttribute` to the field you want to group by
 - **Is .NET Core supported?** Absolutely – the API works with .NET Core, .NET 5/6, and the classic .NET Framework

+## How to convert geojson to topojson with grouping in C#
+Below we walk through the exact steps you need to take.
+The process is deliberately simple: define the source and destination files, configure the grouping options, then let Aspose.GIS do the heavy lifting.

 ## What is GeoJSON and TopoJSON?